vis-kid/octopress_drafts_previewer/source/_posts/2015-12-28-Middleman-Basics-05-Podcast-03.markdown

 ```

-When you click on “share” on any of the SoundCloud tracks you get the option to embed an `iframe` for that track and just need to copy paste somewhere in your code.
+When you click on “share” on any of the SoundCloud tracks, you get the option to embed an `iframe` for that track and just need to copy paste it somewhere in your code.
 We use this iframe as a basis and use the id for the track we need to interpolate it into the url.
 There are two options, a big and a small widget—I chose the big one.
 The other has the advantage of being a bit more customizeable—you can adjust the color for the play button for example.
 Up to you…

 ``` erb